naomiyaki/naomi-computer/projects/project_202310_gloop.md

 ---
+name: No Gloop No Glory
 title: No Gloop No Glory Video Game
-shorttitle: No Gloop No Glory
 permalink: projects/no-gloop-no-glory/
 filters:
   - 3D